 After you have applied, you can check the status of each application through Mitchell-Lama Connect.
 Once registered in the system, you can view the waiting list number and date, and the last application was approved for each Mitchell-Lama development.

-4. Wait For Your Application to be Approved
+4. Wait For Your Application to Be Approved

 Once on a waiting list, be prepared to wait a long time.
 Typically, it takes anywhere from a couple of years, up to 15 years before an apartment becomes available.
 When an apartment opens up and assuming that you still meet the income/family size requirements, you can proceed or wait for the next available apartment.
 However, typically if you reject the second place, you go back to the bottom of the waiting list, or you may be removed from the waiting list altogether.